Do you pen down revelations and ideas as you get them, right then and there?

 Do you have a library at home?

 I have small bookcase that serves as a mini library, but at this point, I have fully embraced the convenience of ebooks.
-My wife and I move so much that owning physical books became too much of a burden.
-The only ones I keep are signed copies and special editions.
+My wife and I move so much that owning physical books became too much of a hassle.
+These days, the only ones I keep are signed copies and special editions.

 Do you hide any secrets in your books that only a few people will find?